appwise-labs/onboarding-code-lab-1-android/index.md

 ### 4.1 Open the **build.gradle** file of your **project**

 * Add the following **buildscript** to the top of the file:
+* Be sure to check for the latest versions!

 ```gradle
 buildscript {